pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 # lastly, we'll use the cutoff we have arrived at from the work above to test the model's predictions
 # think of this section as the cross-tab version of the confusion matrix plot shown above

-# getting model probabilities for our testing holdout set
+# getting model probabilities for our testing set
 logit_fit_probs <- predict(logit_fit,
                            newdata = testing,
                            type = "response")